As much as I love keeping the holidays simple, I also love making merry with fun, original, meaningful ideas.

 1. Design your own

 If you’re Photoshop-savvy (or even want to give it a go in Picmonkey), you can design your own cards and have them printed as postcards or photos.
-This is our route most years—you can see last year’s at the top of this post (though I may take a break this year, with my impending book deadline looming ever nearer).
+This is our route most years—here’s our card from last year:

 2. Order a design

 There are more gorgeous card designs than you could ever possibly create, so have a good time choosing.
-It’ll be hard for me this year.
 Some of my favorite designers:

 3. Print photos and add them to “regular” cards.

 No harm at all in buying boxed cards, printing a simple family photo, and tossing it in the envelope.
 Why not keep things simple?